cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 ## How to set up a connection using NoMachine Enterprise Client

-The client application supported by JASMIN is **NoMachine Enterprise Client** (NOT "NoMachine Enterprise Desktop" or "NoMachine").
+The client application supported by JASMIN is **NoMachine Enterprise Client** (NOT "NoMachine Enterprise Desktop" or "NoMachine" which you may also come across).
 You can download the {{<link "https://downloads.nomachine.com/enterprise/?product=enterprise-client" >}}appropriate version for your local machine from the NoMachine website{{</link>}}.
 You may need to ask your organisation's IT helpdesk to install the software for you.
 Please note that JASMIN does not support any client applications for Windows 10.

 ### Creating a connection profile